nezticle/RaspberryPi-BuildRoot/README.md

 # RaspberryPi-Buildroot (aka the Bsquask SDK) #

 The objective of this project is to provide an SDK and root file system for the Raspberry Pi that is lightweight and takes full advantage of the hardware available.
-The resulting image produced is small distro known as Bsquask (linux).
+The resulting image produced is small Linux distribution known as Bsquask.

-The Bsquask SDK provides a GCC 4.6.3 toolchain for building armv6 binaries with the hardfloat ABI, as well as bootloaders, kernel image, rootfs, and development sysroot for the Raspberry Pi.
+The Bsquask SDK provides a GCC 4.6.3 toolchain for building armv6 binaries with the hard-float ABI, as well as bootloaders, kernel image, rootfs, and development sysroot for the Raspberry Pi.

 ## Getting and building the Bsquask SDK ##